Resonance between planar self-affine measures: Introduction

 The assumption of hyperbolicity ensures that the systems $\Phi$ and $\Psi$ are ``strictly self-affine''.
 This is crucial in our approach, since strictly self-affine measures have a very special tangential structure that we will heavily use.
 This structure is formulated in Proposition \ref{prop-parempijono} which is the main technical contribution of this paper, and we believe it can find applications outside this work as well.
 Without the hyperbolicity assumption, the contractions are similarities up to a change of basis, meaning that the self-affine measures are essentially self-similar.
 Of course, it would be interesting to find an analogous result for resonance between planar self-similar measures.

-The assumption of irreducibility is our way to ensure that the measures $\mu$ and $\nu$ are ``spread out'' in sufficiently many directions, which is something one has to assume as explained in the preceding discussion.
+The assumption of total irreducibility is our way to ensure that the measures $\mu$ and $\nu$ are ``spread out'' in sufficiently many directions, which is something one has to assume as explained in the preceding discussion.
 Without this assumption, it is easy to construct examples for which the conclusion of the theorem does not hold, by e.g. constructing measures on Bedford-McMullen carpets.
-However, we do not know if it is enough to assume irreducibility for just one of the systems $\Phi$ and $\Psi$.
+However, we do not know if it is enough to assume total irreducibility for just one of the systems $\Phi$ and $\Psi$.

-If it happens that $\dim \mu \geq \dim \nu \geq 1$ or $1 \geq \dim \mu \geq \dim \nu$, then the strong separation, hyperbolicity and irreducibility are enough to ensure that $\mu*\nu$ has the maximal dimension.
-The case $\dim \mu > 1 > \dim \nu$ is more delicate, since now $\mu$ might be large enough to ``absorb'' some of $\nu$ in the convolution, and some kind of independence of their local structures is required as in the analogous one-dimensional results.
-In establishing this independence, we require the domination condition since it gives us a way to connect the eigenvalues of $A_i$ and $B_j$ to the dynamics of the scenery processes of $\mu$ and $\nu$ around typical points.
-However, it is likely that the assumption is just a by-product of our argument.
+If it happens that $\dim \mu \geq \dim \nu \geq 1$ or $1 \geq \dim \mu \geq \dim \nu$, then the strong separation (even exponential separation), hyperbolicity and total irreducibility are enough to ensure that $\mu*\nu$ has the maximal dimension, by Theorem \ref{theorem-main-2}.
+The case $\dim \mu > 1 > \dim \nu$ is more delicate, since now $\mu$ might be large enough to ``absorb'' some of $\nu$ in the convolution.
+However, if the arithmetic conclusion of Theorem \ref{theorem-main} does not hold, then we can use the domination condition to show that the measures $\mu$ and $\nu$ are ``spaced'' in such a manner that this kind of absorption cannot happen.
+However, it is likely that the requirement for domination is just a by-product of our method.